Bonfire/SecurityWhale/Data/data.md

 ## Github Repository Names

-Accumulating a list of repo names so we can begin testing shortly, any mention of `cve` in the commmit logs is good enough, looking for as many projects as possible.
+Accumulating a list of repo names so we can begin testing shortly, any mention of `cve` in the commmit logs  and issues is what we have been looking for, we are currently looking for as many projects as possible.

-Currently we are only able to get the data and run the tests through clonning of the projects getting the full repo name and using the test directory to pull the data points. (there are probably way easier ways but we currently don't know them and this way seems the fastest)
+Currently we are only able to get the data and run the tests through clonning of the projects, getting the full repo name and using the test directory to pull the data points.

 - openssl/openssl
 - MontaVista-OpenSourceTechnology/poky